syncfusion-content/xamarin-docs/Xamarin/SfDataForm/ItemLayout.md

 ## LayoutOptions
-By default, the data form arranges the editors and their labels corresponding to fields in stack layout.
+By default, the dataform arranges the editors and their labels corresponding to fields in stack layout.
 However, in order to enable floating label ,you need to use the `LayoutOptions` in DataForm or in each `DataFormItem` as `TextInputLayout` to layout the editor inside text input layout, which comprised of a floating label, editor view.

 {% tabs %}
 {% highlight xaml %}